wvanderp/notes/technical-docs/airportCodes.md

 It seems only to be present if there is no ICAO identifier.

-the TCLID can be looked up in the [Canada Flight Supplement](https://www.navcanada.ca/en/ecfs_07_en.pdf)
+The TCLID can be looked up in the [Canada Flight Supplement](https://www.navcanada.ca/en/ecfs_07_en.pdf)

 alias: TC LID
 [wikipedia](https://en.wikipedia.org/wiki/Location_identifier#Transport_Canada_identifier)